Neroez-Technology/bg/README.md

-# Atlas-Control
+# BG-Ordner
+Inhalte:
+TeWi
+TeKo

-Atrlas-Control for users of the Group
+Data for users of the Group